Swagatika-Meher/msvsd2bitcomp/Week_1/README.md

-# Pre-layout simulation of a function using Xschem and NgSpice
+# Pre-layout simulation of a function using Xschem, NgSpice and sky130 PDKs
 Given, $\{F_n} = \overline {\left( {B + D} \right) \cdot \left( {A + C} \right) + E \cdot F} \$

 An initial schematic of given function is made by placing components from the open_pdk library in Xschem simulator.